Milwaukee Date Ideas for Travelers

 If you cant decide which brewery you want to visit (or if you just want to hold your date hostage on a boat for as long as possible), The Brew City Queen II and the Milwaukee Maiden offer a river cruise that stops at three different microbreweries every Saturday and Sunday afternoon of the summer.

-This brew cruise is a four-hour voyage down the Milwaukee river to the Lakefront Brewery, the Milwaukee Ale House and Rock Bottom Brewery.
+This brew cruise is a four-hour voyage down the Milwaukee River to the Lakefront Brewery, the Milwaukee Ale House and Rock Bottom Brewery.

 Number 10: Wisconsin Cheese Mart

-When you visit Italy, you eat the pasta.
+When you visit Italy, you eat pasta.
 When you visit Mexico, you order a burrito.
 And when you visit Wisconsin, you try the cheese.